Claire-Potter/Redeployment-Process/README.md

 # Redeployment Process

 The redeployment process is utilised by a company undergoing change which results in certain positions becoming redundant.
-The process will be utilised to add affected employees to a redeployment pool, update employee details, place employees in new positions or retrench employees.
+The application will be utilised to add affected employees to a redeployment pool, update employee details, place employees in new positions or retrench employees.

 # The Redeployment Process